Last Updated on October 21, 2022

 Is Wheatgrass Powder OK During Pregnancy?

-Many want to try wheatgrass powder since it is claimed to be a “superfood” and a great source of nutrients.
+Many want to try wheatgrass powder since it is claimed to be a “superfood” and a rich source of vital nutrients.
 While it may be nutritious, it is not necessarily safe for pregnant women.

 As mentioned above, wheatgrass, in general, should be avoided during pregnancy due to a lack of evidence supporting its safety.